PrinceAje/AddInteger/README.md

-# AddInteger program in C
+# Add Integer program in C